rodet/vue-animations/README.md

-# vue-circles
+# vue-animations

-> Animation of circles for visualization
+> Animation of diverse type for visualization, fun and experimentation

 ## Build Setup